CDCgov/NEDSS-EpiSync/docs/phinvads-tutorial.md

 At the primitive type level, health data is very simple.
 Everything is a number, a string, a date, an ID, or a Value Set (aka an enumeration)! (ok, ok, and probably a smattering of other types)

-Value Sets are the crucial common primitive language across of all of health care, and as such they are incredibly important.
+Of those, Value Sets are the crucial common primitive language across of all of health care, and as such they are incredibly important.
 This document is my attempt to understand how CDC's PHIN VADS models Value Sets.

-(I pulled this info mostly from this pdf)[https://phinvads.cdc.gov/vads/downloads/PHINVADS_Guide.pdf] --- scroll way down to page 88(page 94 in the pdf) and you'll find an explanation of the PHIN VADS data model:
+[I pulled this info mostly from this pdf](https://phinvads.cdc.gov/vads/downloads/PHINVADS_Guide.pdf) --- scroll way down to page 94 in the pdf (page 88 in the doc) and you'll find an explanation of the PHIN VADS data model:

 This is Jim's summary of what I found there, for use by the EpiSync team as we work on protyping Question Templates.   _Please note that this is done as a learning exercise, and might have mistakes in it!!_